rishabhkarnani/Rishabh-Karnani-Final-Project/README.md

 - **Purpose**: Fetches accurate distances between locations using the Google Maps Distance Matrix API.
 - **Details**:
-  - Accepts starting and destination locations as inputs.
+  - Accepts starting and destination locations as input.
   - Returns the distance in kilometers.

 ### `GetSuggestedStops()`

 - **Purpose**: Recommends stops dynamically based on the trip distance.
 - **Details**:
-  - Personalized stops like **"Rishabh's Rest Plaza"** are displayed for user convenience.
+  - Includes personalized stop names like **"Rishabh's View Point"**.

 ## 🖼️ Screenshots <a name="screenshots"></a>